jruels/docker-kube-admin/labs/helm/index.md

 In `values.yaml` change `replicaCount` from `1` to `2`

-We also need to change the Chart version number from `0.1.0` to `0.2.0` in the `Chart.yaml` to show we have made a significant change.
+We also need to change the Chart version number from `0.0.1` to `0.1.0` in the `Chart.yaml` to show we have made a significant change.

 Redeploy the Helm chart so it reads the new value.
 ```